sern-handler/handler/README.md

 - Read our contribution [guidelines](https://github.com/sern-handler/handler) carefully
 - Pull up on [issues](https://github.com/sern-handler/handler/issues) and tell us, if there are bugs
-- All kinds of contributions are welcomed!
+- All kinds of contributions are welcomed.

 ## Roadmap